🧠 Second Brain

 Writing

-Writing has been my new job, at least part-time, since I joined Airbyte.
+Writing has been my new job after writing for myself for nine years.
 So, how do you get better, and what about writing makes it so hard?

 Writing is deep thinking and gives you Clarity